European route E79: Bulgaria

-The Bulgarian section of E79 spans nearly 400 km from the North Bulgarian city of Vidin, connecting the Calafat–Vidin Bridge (or, alternatively, the Vidin-Calafat ferry line) across the Danube River and straight southwards towards Bulgaria's capital Sofia.
-The road has moderately good surface, it is constantly maintained and repaired and well signed with directing signs in Bulgarian and in English.
-Most of the length from Vidin to Botevgrad, the road is two-lane tarmac road following the natural relief of the landscape.
+The Bulgarian section of E79 spans nearly 400 km from the North Bulgarian city of Vidin, connecting the Calafat–Vidin Bridge across the Danube River and straight southwards towards Bulgaria's capital Sofia.
+The road has a moderately good surface, it is constantly maintained and repaired and well signed with directing signs in Bulgarian and in English.
+Most of the way from Vidin to Botevgrad, the road is two-lane tarmac road following the natural relief of the landscape.
 There are sections where 3 lanes for overtaking slow-moving traffic are available.
 Rest stops and parking spots near the road are also available.
 The Bulgarian Traffic law prescribes a 50 km/h in most residential areas coinciding with the route of the road and not more than 90 km/h on the section of the road outside living areas.
-There are plans to upgrade Vidin-Botevgrad road to a grade separated expressway (close to motorway standard), allowing speeds up to 120 km/h.
+Currently the Vidin-Montana motorway and Montana-Botevgrad expressway are under construction with planned speed up to 120 km/h.